-7TH CHORD UPPER-STRUCTURES & SUBSTITUTIONS FOR DOMINANTS
+7TH CHORD UPPER-STRUCTURES & SUBSTITUTIONS FOR DOMINANT CHORDS:

 Here is a list of chords that may be used either as Upper-Structures or as Substitutions for a C7.